edhuardotierrez/gommit/README.md

 # Use Anthropic's Claude model with high temperature
 gommit -p anthropic -m claude-3-5-sonnet-latest -t 0.8

+# Use a specific truncate lines and max line width
+gommit -l 3 -w 120

 ```

 Note: Before using gommit, you'll need to configure your providers, models, and API keys.
 You can do this by either: